-In achieving the goals of quality Conservation Education for future stake holding community, there is a great need to reach local schools and colleges to broaden their vision to understand the neighbouring issues pertaining to Environment, Conservation and specifically “Man animals conflicts”, “Forest Fire and Conservation Programs” “Eco System Services”.
-WCF has been working on this subject since 2006 itself, conducting nature camps to high schools and colleges, reaching 15,000 students – 2000 teachers, farmers, Forest Department Staff.
-Established 18 “ECO CLUBS” especially in high pressure areas and select 24 educational institutions including high schools and colleges in the surrounding stake holding villages of BANDIPUR and NAGARAHOLE TIGER RESERVES and earn long term solution.
+In achieving the goals of quality conservation education for future stake holding community there is a great need to reach local schools and colleges to broaden their vision to understand the neighboring issues pertaining to environment, conservation and specifically “Man animals conflicts”, “Forest Fire and Conservation Programs” “Eco System Services”.
+WCF has been working on this subject since 2006, completed 400 nature camps to high schools and colleges, reaching 15,000 students – 2000 teachers, farmers, Forest Department Staff.
+Established 18 “ECO CLUBS” especially in high pressure areas in high schools and colleges in the surrounding stake holding villages of Bandipur and Nagarahole Tiger Reserves and yearned long term solution.

 - Street plays in the surrounding villages of Bandipur and Nagarahole Biligiri Rangaswamy Temple (BRT) Tiger Reserves

-- Basic fire workshop to volunteers in BTR and Bangalore.
+- Basic fire workshop to volunteers in Bandipur Tiger Reserve and Bangalore

-As part of the “Conservation Education” program we also outreach through “Nature camps” to journalists, forest department staff, general public and farmers from the surrounding villages of Bandipur and Nagarhole Tiger Reserve (BTR & NTR) is an ongoing program that has reached its purposefulness and brought in conservation effort to the field level.
+As a part of the “Conservation Education” program we also outreach through “Nature Camps” to journalists, Forest Department staff, general public and farmers from the surrounding villages of Bandipur and Nagarahole Biligiri Rangaswamy Temple (BRT) Tiger Reserve.
+It is an outgoing program that has reached its purpose and brought in the conservation effort to the field level.